stayzen2000/Energy-Price-Prediction-Project/README.md

 Energy Intelligence is an end-to-end, production-style energy forecasting and decision-support system designed to predict short-horizon electricity demand and prices using real grid and weather data.

-The project demonstrates how industry-grade data pipelines, leakage-safe time-series modeling, and disciplined ML evaluation practices are built and connected in real-world environments — from ingestion to forecasting to actionable insights.
+The project demonstrates how industry-grade data pipelines, leakage-safe time-series modeling, and disciplined ML evaluation practices are extended into operational decision-making systems — from ingestion to forecasting to insights and recommendations.

----

 ## 🎯 Purpose of This Project